Reducing Noise Level in Differential Privacy through Matrix Masking: Discussion on the Implication of the Analysis Results

 \section{Discussion on the Implication of the Analysis Results}

-To further understand how much advantage is provided by the matrix masking in settings (B) and (C) over the simple additive noise only setting (A), we compare the bounds \eqref{eq:DP-bound0B.suf.joint} versus \eqref{eq:DP-boundA.suf} for various $\e$, $\delta$, $n$ and $p$ values in Table~\ref{bound.table}.
+To further understand how much advantage is provided by the matrix masking over the simple additive noise only, we compare the bounds \eqref{eq:sigma.bound.new} versus \eqref{eq:DP-boundA.suf} for various $\e$, $\delta$, $n$ and $p$ values in Table~\ref{bound.table}.

-From Table~\ref{bound.table}, as expected, the advantage of applying the matrix masking grows as the values of $\e$ and $\delta$ decrease, or as the sample size $n$ increases.
-When $p=1$, as shown in the last column of the table, the needed noise magnitude is reduced to $24.2\%$ when $\e=0.1, \delta=0.01, n=100$, and is reduced to $1.9\%$ when $\e=0.001, \delta=0.001, n = 100$.
-Thus for applications with strict privacy requirements, the matrix masking drastically reduces the magnitude of additive noise needed, thus lead to much more accurate result at the same sample size for data analysis methods that are supported by matrix masking (such as linear models) ~\citep{perturbation,AX,wu2017new}, where the pseudo data matrix after orthogonal transformation has the same sufficient statistics as the raw data matrix before the transformation.
+Observing Table~\ref{bound.table}, as expected, the advantage of applying the matrix masking grows as the values of $\e$ and $\delta$ decrease, or as the sample size $n$ increases.
+As shown in the last column of the table, when $\e=0.1$, the required noise standard deviation $\sigma$ is reduced by two to five times; while when $\e=0.001$, the required $\sigma$ is reduced from twenty to fifty times.
+The reduction is also bigger for the smaller $\delta=0.001$ value versus $\delta=0.01$.
+Thus for applications with strict privacy requirements, the matrix masking drastically reduces the magnitude of additive noise needed, leading to much more accurate result at the same sample size for data analysis methods that are supported by matrix masking (such as linear models) ~\citep{perturbation,AX,wu2017new}, where the pseudo data matrix after orthogonal transformation has the same sufficient statistics as the raw data matrix before the transformation.

-We do note that the advantage of the matrix masking is reduced as the number of features $p$ in data set increases in the above table, since the bound \eqref{eq:DP-bound0B.suf.joint} increases as $p$ increases (this can be observed clearly from \eqref{eq:DP-bound0B.suf1}) while \eqref{eq:DP-boundA.suf} is invariant to the changes in $p$.
-However, it is not clear whether the dependence of \eqref{eq:DP-bound0B.suf.joint} on $p$ is intrinsic to the problem or is due to proof techniques we used.
-A future research topic is to study whether the bound \eqref{eq:DP-bound0B.suf.joint} for the matrix masking settings can be further improved.
+We do note that the advantage of the matrix masking is reduced as the number of features $p$ in data set increases in the above table, since the bound \eqref{eq:sigma.bound.new} increases as $p$ increases (this can be observed clearly from \eqref{eq:sigma.bound.new1}) while \eqref{eq:DP-boundA.suf} is invariant to the changes in $p$.
+However, it is not clear whether the dependence of \eqref{eq:sigma.bound.new} on $p$ is intrinsic to the problem or is due to proof techniques we used.
+A future research topic is to study whether the bound \eqref{eq:sigma.bound.new} for the matrix masking settings can be further improved.
 In any case, the current bound still demonstrates the advantage of matrix masking in the case of big data $n >> p$.
-For example, when $p=20$, for the case of $\e=0.001$ and $\delta=0.001$, the matrix masking reduces the needed noise magnitude to about $28\%$ when $n \ge 1000$.
+For example, when $p=20$, for the case of $\e=0.001$ and $\delta=0.001$, the matrix masking reduces the needed noise magnitude by around $27$ times when $n \ge 10000$.